raq929/debugging/README.md

 ![A debugging flowchart](./debugging.png)

 ##The basics
+1. Be sure you know what you expect your function/loop/if statement to do.
-1. Check to see if your function/loop/if statement is triggered when you expect it to be triggered.
+2. Check to see if your function/loop/if statement is triggered when you expect it to be triggered.
-2. Check to see if it is receiving the data that you think it should be receiving.
+3. Check to see if it is receiving the data that you think it should be receiving.
-3. Check to see if the result is the result you are expecting.
+4. Check to see if the result is the result you are expecting.

 ##Tools for debugging
 ####Documentation